AlexanderEllis/daily-logger/README.md

 - Notification button for "same activity"
 - Optional notification to remind you at a certain time to fill in any blank spots for the day
 - Updating past activity
+- Break out server into modules
+- Add screenshots to README.md for current status of the app after updates